First contact with the criminal justice system

 When a police officer is recording a stop and search, they will detail why the person was stopped for a search, and record the outcome.
 A copy will be given to the person searched (or if not possible, the individual will be told how they can obtain a copy).

 The Misuse of Drugs Act 1971

-Section 23 of this Act allows the police to stop and search anyone they reasonable believe to be in possession of an illegal, controlled drug.
+In addition to PACE, section 23 of the 1971 Act allows the police to stop and search anyone they reasonably believe to be in possession of an illegal, controlled drug.

 Sporting Events (Control of Alcohol etc) Act 1985

-This Act gives police the permission to stop and search anyone prior to entry into certain sporting events such as a football match, to search for items that are prohibited from the grounds.
+The 1985 Act gives police permission to stop and search anyone prior to entry into certain sporting events, such as a football match, to search for items that are prohibited from the grounds.

-Section 60 of this Act gives a senior police officer the power to give written authorisation to police officers to stop and search people and vehicles within a certain area, where the senior police officer believes serious violence may occur.
-This area may be subject to stop and searches for a period of 24 hours.
-This may be extended for another 30hours.
+Section 60 of the 1994 Act gives a senior police officer the power to give written authorisation to police officers to stop and search people and vehicles within a certain area, where the senior police officer believes serious violence may occur.
+In these circumstances, stop and search powers may be exercised for a period of 24 hours (this may be extended for another 30hours).
 The police may stop and search any pedestrian or vehicles for offensive and dangerous weapons.